"for the enjoyment of New Zealand's unique aviation environment"

 OUR PURPOSE

-Since our establishment in 2012, the RBPA has worked to enable recreational access to New Zealand's backcountry for fixed wing aircraft.
-Our focus is preserving recreational aircraft access by respecting conservation objectives, collaborating with other users of public land, and continuing New Zealand's unique history of backcountry aviation.
+Since 2012, the RBPA has enabled recreational access to New Zealand's backcountry for fixed wing aircraft.
+Our focus is preserving recreational aircraft access by supporting conservation, collaborating with stakeholders, and continuing New Zealand's unique history of backcountry aviation.

 ACCESS TO THE BACKCOUNTRY